 In addition to the timeshare cost, buyers should be aware of the potential for additional hidden costs.
 These can include high annual maintenance fees, resort assessment fees, special assessments, transfer fees, and closing costs.
 Additionally, buyers should be aware of the potential for aggressive sales tactics and the possibility of additional fees being added to the final purchase agreement.

 Owners of timeshares may find themselves facing several potential disadvantages.
 These can include difficulties in reselling or transferring the timeshare, high annual maintenance fees, and the potential for future assessments.
-Additionally, owners may find themselves bound to the timeshare agreement for decades and subject to the rules and regulations of the timeshare resort.
+Additionally, owners may find themselves bound to the timeshare deal for decades and subject to the rules and regulations of the timeshare resort.

 Reviews from Timeshare Company #1